Certified Information Security Manager (CISM): Part 2 — Domains

 - Obtain a solid understanding of security incident management, set goals for responding to incidents, and understand the additional resources that help for managing incidents

-This learning path is intended for anyone studying for the Certified Information Security Manager (CISM) exam or who simply wants to learn about information security in general.
+This course is intended for anyone studying for the Certified Information Security Manager (CISM) exam or who simply wants to learn about information security in general.

-This is a beginner-level learning path so you don't need to have existing knowledge of information security.
-We do, however, strongly recommend that you take the CISM: Part 1 — Foundations learning path before embarking on this one.
+This is a beginner-level course so you don't need to have existing knowledge of information security.
+We do, however, strongly recommend that you take the CISM: Part 1 — Foundations course before embarking on this one.

 Mr. Leo has been in Information System for 38 years, and an Information Security professional for over 36 years.
 He has worked internationally as a Systems Analyst/Engineer, and as a Security and Privacy Consultant.
 His past employers include IBM, St. Luke’s Episcopal Hospital, Computer Sciences Corporation, and Rockwell International.
 A NASA contractor for 22 years, from 1998 to 2002 he was Director of Security Engineering and Chief Security Architect for Mission Control at the Johnson Space Center.
 From 2002 to 2006 Mr. Leo was the Director of Information Systems, and Chief Information Security Officer for the Managed Care Division of the University of Texas Medical Branch in Galveston, Texas.